castorini/anserini/docs/regressions-msmarco-doc-docTTTTTquery.md

 # Anserini Regressions: MS MARCO Document Ranking

-**Models**: BM25 on complete documents, with doc2query-T5 expansions
+**Models**: BM25 on complete documents with doc2query-T5 expansions

 This page documents regression experiments on the [MS MARCO document ranking task](https://github.com/microsoft/MSMARCO-Document-Ranking), which is integrated into Anserini's regression testing framework.
 Note that there are four different bag-of-words regression conditions for this task, and this page describes the following: